peanutbutterjlly/web-dev-projects-ideas/Calculator/README.md

 # Calculator

 This is a basic calculator that allows users to perform simple math ops such as addition, subtraction, multiplication, and division.
-Used Vue js.
+Used React and Vue js.
 [View it live](https://steves-vue-calc.netlify.app/)

 ## Previews